edwinspire/open-monitoring-system/lib/dojo/gridx/README.md

 #### **A fast rendering, well modularized and plugin architecture based Grid.**

-Besides supporting a rich set of popular features, GridX is optimized and extremely capable of supporting huge dataset(e.g.[larger than millions of rows](http://evanhw.github.com/gridx/gridx/tests/test_grid_huge_data.html)).
+Besides supporting a rich set of popular features, GridX is optimized and extremely capable of supporting huge dataset.

 GridX is consisted of: